 A Construction Timeline

-Note: Sources for the timeline are found under “Primary Sources” below.
+Note: Sources for the timeline are found under “Further Sources” below.

 1818: The spring found Jefferson seeking stone cutters from Italy.
 He corresponded with Thomas Appleton, Consul General for the U.S. in Leghorn (Ital: Livorno), Italy, who recommended two workers: Michele and Giacomo Raggi.
 The contract was not signed with the Raggi brothers until February of 1819 and they did not arrive until July of that year.
 In May, Jefferson met with James Dinsmore to discuss plans for the construction of the second pavilion (III) on the West Lawn, a Palladian Corinthian design.
 Workers broke ground on this pavilion and the dormitories attached to the first pavilion (VII) in June.
 Jefferson’s plans now revealed sketches for the West Range (hotels and dormitories with gardens), as well as a principal building on the north, the Rotunda.
 Work on the buildings proceeded slowly.
 By fall neither of the first two pavilions was finished and only one wing of the dormitories neared completion.
 Jefferson turned his attention once again to securing brick workers for the coming year.
 John Perry provided bricks and other raw materials.
 The year-end account of expenses showed payment to eight laborers, some of whom were slaves hired from their masters under a slave bond specifying the amount paid, time of work, and conditions of their return.